Skip to main content

 You may have noticed a subtle shift in your cognitive world.
 The name that used to be on the tip of your tongue now feels miles away.
 The focus required to complete a complex task seems to scatter, leaving a frustrating haze often described as ‘brain fog’.

 This experience, this perceived decline in your mental acuity, is a deeply personal and often unsettling journey.
 It is a valid and real experience rooted in the intricate biology of your nervous system.
 Your brain is a living, dynamic network of hundreds of billions of neurons, constantly communicating through a precise language of chemical signals.
-When this communication becomes less efficient, can feel compromised.
+When this communication becomes less efficient, cognitive function can feel compromised.

 At the heart of this neural dialogue are peptides, which are short chains of amino acids that function as highly specific biological messengers.
 The body produces thousands of these molecules to regulate nearly every physiological process, from digestion to immune response.